Joan Trumpauer Mulholland: Tougaloo College

 Soon after Mulholland's release, Charlayne Hunter-Gault and Hamilton E. Holmes became the first African-American students to enroll at the University of Georgia.
 One night an angry mob gathered outside Hunter's dormitory, causing significant property damage and gaining media attention for the university and the state.
 After the riots, even previously pro-segregation officials condemned the rioters.
 Mulholland thought, "Now if whites were going to riot when black students were going to white schools, what were they going to do if a white student went to a black school?"
-She then enrolled in Tougaloo College in Jackson, where she met Medgar Evers, Rev. Dr. Martin Luther King Jr., Reverend Ed King, and Anne Moody.
+She then enrolled in Tougaloo College in Jackson, where she met Medgar Evers, Martin Luther King Jr., Ed King, and Anne Moody.